-In some cases, the rate displayed on the carrier's website will not include certain handling fees or surcharges, which are applied to the shipment when invoiced.
+In some cases, the rate shown on the carrier's website does not include certain handling fees or surcharges, even though those charges will be added to your invoice.
 Refer to prior carrier invoices to understand how the carrier bills these charges.

-In contrast, the rates shown by SendPro include all fees and surcharges that are known at the time the label is created.
+In contrast, the rates shown by SendPro include all known fees and surcharges.

-For example, if you do not set the residential indicator on a residential delivery on the carrier website, you will not see the residential delivery surcharge included in the price of the label when created, but the carrier will add the residential delivery surcharge for that shipment to the your invoice.
+For example, if you do not set the residential indicator on a residential delivery on the carrier website, the residential delivery surcharge won't be included in the price of the label, but the carrier will still add that surcharge to your invoice.

-In contrast, for US domestic addresses, SendPro sets the residential indicator automatically if address validation indicates that the address is residential.
-Because that information is known when the rates are requested from the carrier, the total charges shown in SendPro will include the residential delivery surcharge.
+In SendPro, the residential indicator is set automatically for US residential addresses.
+Because that information is known when the rates are requested from the carrier, the total charges shown in SendPro include the residential delivery surcharge.

-SendPro will attempt to display a notice when such fees have been applied.
-However, this is only possible when the carrier returns an itemized list of charges, and not all carriers currently do so (UPS does not).
+SendPro tries to inform you when such fees have been applied.
+However, this is only possible if the carrier provides an itemized list of charges, and not all carriers currently do so (UPS does not).

 A breakdown of known surcharges is available in your History after the label is created.

-If the FedEx rate shown in SendPro is different than the rate shown on www.fedex.com, this could be due to the shipping option being selected in SendPro.
+If the FedEx rate shown in SendPro is different than the rate shown on fedex.com, this could be due to the packaging option you selected in SendPro.

-It is important to understand that there are two different FedEx shipping options, which usually have different pricing:
+There are two different FedEx packaging options, which usually have different pricing:

 - FedEx One Rate Packaging has a set price up to a certain weight, similar to USPS Flat Rate.